-Delight and Celebrated Artists Enter the Home
+Delight and Music of the World Enters the Home

 In 1903 a Columbia Phonograph announced "Grand Opera on Talking Machines in your own Home" calling it